-Risk tolerance is important to determine because it is critical to “stay the course,” as the saying goes.
+Risk tolerance is how much risk you’re willing to deal with in order to earn a return.
+The best investments require at least some risk tolerance.
 If seeing your portfolio lose 10 or 20 percent of its value would cause you a great deal of stress, then lower-risk investments are probably a better idea.

-When you will need the money is important for a couple of reasons.
-First, it may determine where you hold the money; for example, money held in a retirement account generally cannot be withdrawn before age 59 1/2 without facing a 10 percent penalty, with a few exceptions.
-Thus, if you are contributing to a retirement account, it should generally be money you will not need before that age.
+When you need the money is important for a couple of reasons.
+First, it may determine where you hold the money.
+For example, money in a retirement account generally cannot be withdrawn before age 59 1/2 without facing a 10 percent penalty, with a few exceptions.
+Thus, if you are contributing to a retirement account, it should generally be done with money you will not need before that age.

 Such is the nature of low-risk vs. high-risk investments.
 Here is a quick breakdown of the two:

 - Low-risk investments: These investments are usually more stable and can provide modest short-term growth.
 Their long-term growth potential is lower, but that isn’t a concern if you will need your money in less than five years.
-Low-risk investments include treasury notes, corporate bonds, and money market funds.
+Low-risk investments include Treasury notes, high-quality corporate bonds, and money market funds.

 - High-risk investments: These investments can be more volatile and thus need more time to grow.
 Although they have a higher level of risk, they can grow more in the long term.
-There are many examples of high-risk investments, but some include investing in initial public offerings (IPOs), high-yield bonds, individual stocks, cryptocurrency and more.
-Even a portfolio consisting of 100 percent mutual funds is considered relatively high-risk.
+Some popular high-risk investments include initial public offerings (IPOs), high-yield bonds, individual stocks, cryptocurrency and more.

 How to use tax-advantaged accounts to minimize taxes